数学相关

 StepRangeLen{T,R,S,L}(ref::R, step::S, len, [offset=1]) where {T,R,S,L}

 A range r where r[i] produces values of type T (in the first form, T is deduced automatically), parameterized by a reference value, a step, and the length.
 By default ref is the starting value r[1], but alternatively you can supply it as the value of r[offset] for some other index 1 <= offset <= len.
-In conjunction with TwicePrecision this can be used to implement ranges that are free of roundoff error.
+The syntax a:b or a:b:c, where any of a, b, or c are floating-point numbers, creates a StepRangeLen.

 source